 Usually the symptoms of rheumatic heart disease show up 10 to 20 years after the original illness.
 The mitral valve (between the left atrium, one of the atria, and ventricle) is usually more severely affected than the aortic valve (between the left ventricle and aorta).

 Rheumatic heart disease can be prevented by preventing rheumatic fever.
 Doctors can usually stop rheumatic fever from occurring by treating strep throat with antibiotics.

 Rheumatic Heart Disease at Seattle Children’s

 We have extensive experience with the treatment these patients may require, including surgery for valve problems.
-We also have a pediatric cardiac anesthesia team, cardiac intensive care service, and experts in pediatric infectious diseases ready to care for children with this condition.
+We also have a pediatric cardiac anesthesia team, cardiac intensive care unit and experts in pediatric infectious diseases ready to care for children with this condition.

 When you come to Children's, a team of people will take care of your child.
 Along with your child's cardiologist, you are connected with neonatologists, pulmonologists (lung doctors), nurses, child life specialists, social workers and others, if their expertise is needed.
 We work together to meet all of your child's health needs and help your family through this experience.